piegope/doc/docs/en/rdm/mac/installation/onboarding.md

 ![Create your data source](https://webdevolutions.azureedge.net/docs/en/rdm/mac/RDMMac2084.png)

 To get started, you must configure a data source.
 A data source is at the heart of {{ en.RDM }}.
-It is the vault that contains all of your precious and sensitive data.
+It is the {{ en.VLT }} that contains all of your precious and sensitive data.

 You will have to select between three option:
 * ***Local (Free)***: Select this option if you intend to access your data source from this device only.
 You will then be guided to configure a [SQLite](/rdm/mac/data-sources/data-sources-types/sqlite/) data source, which is fast and easy-to-use and accessible locally.